Rgns/real-state-frontend/README.md

 #Git
 git clone https://github.com/Rgns/real-state-frontend.git

+#perform : npm install on location of package.json

 ## Development server

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.